AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ### Repo Init{#snippet-repo-init}

 Les scripts Repo Init sont définis dans la configuration d’usine OSGi `RepositoryInitializer` via la propriété `scripts`.
-Puisque ces scripts sont définis dans les configurations OSGi, ils peuvent être facilement définis par le mode d’exécution à l’aide de la sémantique de dossier `../config.<runmode>` habituelle.
+Note that since these scripts defined within OSGi configurations, they can be easily scoped by run mode using the usual `../config.<runmode>` folder semantics.

-Parce que les scripts sont généralement des déclarations multilignes, il est plus facile de les définir dans le fichier `.config` que dans le format `sling:OsgiConfig` des bases XML.
+Note that because scripts are typically multi-line declaration, it is easier to define them in the `.config` file, than the JSON-based `.cfg.json` format.

 `/apps/my-app/config.author/org.apache.sling.jcr.repoinit.RepositoryInitializer-author.config`